chaimaB/AppWebDistribuee/README.md

 URI for gateway : http://localhost:8762

 ### Build & Run ###

-- *>mvn clean package* : to build
+In repository /build/docker run :

-- *>docker-compose up* --build : build docker images and containers and run containers
+- *>sudo ./deploy.sh* : build docker images and containers and run containers
-- *>docker-compose stop* : stop the dockerized services
+- *>sudo ./clean.sh* : stop the dockerized services

 **Each maven module has a Dockerfile.**